NineOfGaming/VSCRunner/README.md

 ## Planned Features
 - Multi-threading to improve loading times.
 - Dynamic directory paths, as they are currently hardcoded for our school's system.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.